PhyloGrok/VCFplots/README.md

 <h2>Results</h2>
 <h3> <em> Pseudomonas aeruginosa </em> </h3>
-<p>The plot visualized in the Annotation Impact plot it reveals that the generlly more modifier and low mutation impacts being seen in each SRA Run.</p>
+<p>The plot visualized in the Annotation Impact plot reveals that the generally more modifier and low mutation impacts being seen in each SRA Run.</p>

 <h3> <em>Staphylococcus aureus </em> </h3>